shepmaster/rust-ffi-omnibus/site/basics/index.md

 [official FFI documentation][official], but some basics will be covered here.

-# Example code

-All examples are kept in a [GitHub repository][repo] and are tested for correctness.
-Check out each example for complete, working code.

 ## Rust

 All Rust examples will use [Cargo] and the [libc crate][libc].
 Each